Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Performance Analysis

 \subsection{Image preprocessing}

-Gaussian noise is one of the most famous types of noise present in images taken by cameras; thus, we contaminate our test images with Gaussian noise and then attempt to filter it out using hybrid GGD frameworks presented in this paper.
-The probability density function (PDF) of Gaussian noise is given by
+In the paper, we consider one of the most widely used Gaussian noise since such noise has practical implications as it is present in most images taken by present cameras.
+Thus, we contaminate our test images with Gaussian noise and then attempt to filter them out using GGD frameworks presented in this paper.
+The \textit{Gaussing Probability Density Function} (GPDF) is assumed in the form:

-where $z$ is gray-level, $\mu$ is the mean of the distribution, $\sigma$ is the standard deviation of the distribution.
+The symbols $z, \; \mu, \; \sigma$ in the above equation denote the gray-scale, mean of the distribution, and the standard deviation of the distribution, respectively.